Volunteer in Peru with Projects Abroad

 Volunteers work with partner organisations to train students, organise fitness sessions, coach advanced football skills to teenagers or run a basketball competition.

-Volunteer as a sports coach in the stunning Sacred valley.
-Working alongside a local PE teacher you will encourage your students to develop their sporting abilities in a range of sports.
+Volunteer as a sports coach in Cusco.
+Working alongside a local PE teacher, you will encourage your students to develop their sporting abilities in a range of sports.

 Volunteer and teach conversational English in the beautiful setting of the Sacred Valley.
 Knowledge of the English language is a springboard for young Peruvians into a decent career.